What is Specialty Coffee?

 Environmental Arbitrage — Who Pays the Price?

 Coffee can migrate to new climates—but it doesn’t do so cleanly.
-According to Cheap Coffee, by 2050, 60% of land newly suitable for coffee will be native forest, and 20% of that is protected.
-This raises the question: when we say “climate adaptation,” whose land are we really using?
+According to Cheap Coffee, by 2050, 60% of land newly suitable for coffee will be native forest, and 20% of that is already protected.
+This raises the question: when we say “climate adaptation,” whose land is enabling that adaptation?

-Wienhold calls this dynamic environmental arbitrage—shifting risk and cost from the global north to producing regions.
-The land may adapt, but ecosystems and livelihoods pay.
+Karl Wienhold, author of Cheap Coffee, calls this dynamic environmental arbitrage—shifting risk and cost from the global north to producing regions.
+The land may adapt, but ecosystems and livelihoods pay the price.
 The future of coffee farming cannot rely on full-sun monocultures and expect long-term ecological resilience.

 Rethinking Value in Specialty Coffee

-If traceability, certification, and climate resilience can be flawed, how do we define real value in specialty coffee?
+If traceability and climate resilience strategies can be flawed, how do we define real value in specialty coffee?

 Wienhold warns that traceability can become hollow—a marketing exercise instead of a meaningful connection.
-Certifications often rely on weak verification, and may not reflect the true environmental or social costs embedded in a bag of coffee.
+For example, coffee certifications such as fair trade or organic often rely on weak verification, and may not reflect the true environmental or social costs borne in a bag of coffee.

 The Positive Impact Roasters Have